-RTPs: It's all about speed
+RTP: It's all about speed

 Batch processing was once the norm.
 That's when payment networks batch and process payments at scheduled daily intervals.
-You get the funds once these payment networks settle them through the batch system—sometimes taking up to seven business days.
+You receive the funds once these payment networks settle them through the batch system—sometimes taking up to seven business days.

 But RTP rails process payments instantly, transferring funds into your account in seconds.
 You don't have to wait days to see your money in your business account or wonder when a payment will clear—the payment happens in real time.

 What's driving real-time payments now?

 Government regulations, new technology and customer expectations are accelerating RTP growth worldwide.

 Real-time payment networks are expanding globally—in many cases, due to new regulations.
 In 2015, only 14 countries were using RTP technology.
 Today, nearly six dozen countries on six continents support real-time payments.